Healthy Start Initiative

 How may assistance be used?

-The Healthy Start (HS) program aims to reduce disparities in infant mortality and adverse perinatal outcomes by: 1) improving women’s health, 2) promoting quality services, 3) strengthening family resilience, 4) achieving collective impact, and 5) increasing accountability through quality improvement, performance monitoring, and evaluation.
+The Healthy Start (HS) program aims to reduce disparities in infant mortality and adverse perinatal outcomes by: 1) improving women’s health, 2) improving family health and wellness, 3) promoting systems change, 4) assuring impact and effectiveness.
 Healthy Start grantees continue to reduce high infant mortality rates (IMR) by assuring access to culturally competent, family-centered, and comprehensive health and social services to women, infants, and their families through a community-based participatory approach.
-Additionally, HS grantees foster systems integration, coordination, and collaboration to advance community change and increase collective impact.
+Additionally, HS grantees foster systems integration, coordination, and collaboration to advance community change.
 HS grantees also coordinate and align with State Title V Maternal and Child Health Block Grant programs to promote cooperation, integration, and dissemination of information with statewide systems and with other community services funded under Title V. Funds may not be used to supplant currently funded activities/services.

 What are the requirements after being awarded this opportunity?